Wilderness Medical Training

 8:00 am to 5:00 pm

-If you have further questions regarding the Map and Compass Navigation Course provided by CAMRA, on-line registration difficulties, or general questions regarding this training, you can email us.
+If you have further questions regarding the Map and Compass Navigation Class provided by CAMRA, on-line registration difficulties, or general questions regarding this training, you can email us.